PowerLedger/powr/docs/src/wallet-guide.md

-This document describes the different wallet options that are available to users of Powerledger who want to be able to send, receive and interact with PLBC tokens on the Powerledger blockchain.
+This document describes the different wallet options that are available to users of Powerledger who want to be able to send, receive and interact with POWR tokens on the Powerledger blockchain.

 ## What is a Wallet?